 Changes and Updates to Processes and Experiments

 During the signing period, it is possible that changes need to be made to the experiment to correct an error.
-If data was entered incorrectly into an experiment, Julie would unlock the experiment to allow other users to make edits, with the knowledge that unlocking the experiment would remove all existing signatures.
-Once edits have been completed, it is up to Julie to lock the experiment to re-initiate the review process.
-The responsibilities of managing the locked state of the experiment are Julie's per our organizations SOP.
+If data were entered incorrectly into an experiment, Julie would unlock the experiment to allow other users to make edits with the knowledge that unlocking the experiment would remove all existing signatures.
+Once edits have been completed it is up to Julie to lock the experiment to re-initiate the review process.
+The responsibilities of managing the locked state of the experiment are Julie's per our organization's SOP.

-Experiments are made on a approved process version, therefore it is not possible to make edits to a process once it's approved.
-Documentation of process edits (and reasons) must be occur on a new process version (working version), and subsequently require a new round of signing and approval.
-Anyone with designer or admin permissions can make edits to the process' working version.
+Experiments are made on a approved process version (per our SOP), therefore it is not possible to make edits to a process once it's approved.
+Documentation of process edits (and reasons) must occur on a new process version (working version and onwards) and will require a new round of signing and approval.
+Anyone with designer or admin permissions can make edits to the process's working version.
 Any existing compliant process versions will remain the same, but it is up to the user to create/execute experiments on the correct version should the working version be newer than the most recent compliant version.

 In the version log, we can see some versions are not approved, and thus should not be used as part of a compliant workflow for creating new experiments:

 Version 1.01 and Version 1.00 are approved versions that a user should execute experiments on as directed by their supervisor.
 Version 2.00 and the working version are unsigned and should not be used, since they are in an (potentially) intermediate editing state.

 Experiments created on a compliant process version can be signed/locked in the same way a process can, with the additional modification that experiment locking triggers a data export.
 This data export - in conjunction with the data displayed in the UI - can be used by signers to determine if they are ready to sign the experiment.
 Experiments do not have versions, so an approved experiment will remain in a view-only state until unlocked by an admin.